 To list these variables, in a terminal, ssh into your container.

-- You can list all variables in the current session using the standard command printenv.
+- To list all variables in the current session, use the standard command printenv.

 - To list all system wide variables use the standard command set.